Effective Standards Work, Part 1: The Lay Of The Land

 The web standards process fails us too often.
 This series explores the forces at work, how we're improving the situation, and how you can shape new features more effectively.

 Maybe.
-Confusion about how standards and interoperability are really created sparks many of the worst arguments I’ve witnessed in my ~12 years shaping web platform features.
+Confusion about how interoperability is really created sparks many of the worst arguments I've witnessed in my ~12 years working on web platform features.

-Not every effort I’ve been involved in has succeeded (e.g. ES4).
-Having made most of the available mistakes, I was rewarded with the responsibility to keep fellow Chrome engineers from similar errors as our “Web Standards Tech Lead”.
-I don’t write about it much because anything said is prone to misinterpretation; standards-making is inherently political.
+Not every effort I've been involved in has succeeded (e.g. ES4), while some have but took too long.
+A few even went well.
+Having made most of the available mistakes, I was handed the responsibility to keep Chrome engineers from error as our "Web Standards Tech Lead".
+I don't write about it much because anything said is prone to misinterpretation; standards-making is inherently political.
 In the interest of progress, this 2-part series is a calculated risk.

 From far enough away, it may appear as though new features "happen" at the W3C or WHATWG or ECMA or IETF.
 Some presume that features which are standardised at these organisations originated within them — that essential design work is the product of conversations in committee.
 If vendors implement what standards say, then surely being part of the standards process is how to affect change.